nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Exam/01.Astro Adventure/README.md

 	The astronaut refuels their energy reserves.
 If it brings the energy reserves of the astronaut above the maximum value (200), the energy reserves are increased to 200 (the energy reserves can't go over the maximum value).

-• Print the following message:
+   Print the following message:

 	 "{astronaut name} refueled their energy by {amount recovered}!"

 	"Breathe – {astronaut name} – {amount}"

+  If The astronaut replenishes their oxygen level.
+If a command is given that would bring the oxygen level of the astronaut above the maximum value (100), the oxygen level is increased to 100 (the oxygen level can't go over the maximum value).